 And Radar is used for faraway objects while LiDAR is used for close-by objects because light gets absorbed easily.
 It is similar to ultrasonic imaging used by bats to see.

-A LiDAR sensor emits hundreds of thousands of light pulses every second, LiDAR can scan distance and sizes of objects over small ranges.
+A LiDAR sensor emits hundreds of thousands of light pulses every second, LiDAR can scan the distance and sizes of objects over small ranges.
 The data collected by the sensors is used to create 3D models, one of the best uses of LiDAR in construction and engineering in recent years.

-LiDAR is now used in self-driving cars, for detection of objects and people.
+LiDAR is now used in self-driving cars, for the detection of objects and people.
 It is also available in automatic vacuum cleaning robots.
 In the yesteryears, LiDAR was used in military tech and astronomy.

 LiDAR in Apple devices

 With innovation and technological advancements, LiDAR has improved.
-The scanners have become cheaper, smaller and more accurate over time.
+The scanners have become cheaper, smaller, and more accurate over time.
 This is helped LiDAR find its way into mobile devices like tablets and phones.